popovicsandras/extensible-angular-app/README.md

 ## Criterias

-- [ ] Extensions must be well encapsulated: being able to package static assets as well in the extensions (images, styles, fonts)
+- [x] Extensions must be well encapsulated: being able to package static assets as well in the extensions (images, styles, fonts)
   - [x] Being able to server those in local dev mode
   - [x] Being able to server those in prod mode
-  - [ ] Being able to server those in preview mode
+  - [x] Being able to server those in preview mode
 - [x] Share services via injection token from an EDK
 - [ ] 4 type of extensions (All hail Joomla)
-  - [x] Custom templates as extensions
+  - [ ] Custom templates as extensions
+    - [ ] Basic template
+    - [x] Custom template
     - [x] Being able to customize system level routes, like 403, 404, custom error, etc...
+    - [ ] Being able to change the sidebar side and header colour
   - [x] Routed components as extensions
     - [x] As angular modules
     - [x] As angular standalone components